Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field

-The \renaissance simulations \citep{Xu_2013, Xu_2014, Chen_2014, OShea_2015, Smith_2018,Wise_2019} were run using the massively parallel adaptive mesh refinement \enzo code \citep{Enzo_2014, Enzo_2019}.
-We briefly describe the \renaissance suite here, but refer the interested reader to the previous papers for a more complete discussion.
-The \renaissance simulation suite is composed of three zoom-in regions extracted from a parent volume of (40 cMpc)$^{3}$.
-The three separate zoom-in regions were named the \rarepeak (RP) region, the \normal region and the \void region.
-Each volume was smoothed on a physical scale of 5 cMpc, with the RP region corresponding to a mean overdensity of $\langle \delta \rangle \equiv \frac{\langle \rho \rangle}{\Omega_M \rho_c} -1 \sim 0.68$ and the \normal region corresponding to $\langle \delta \rangle \equiv \frac{\langle \rho \rangle}{\Omega_M \rho_c} -1 \sim 0.09$.
-The RP and \normal subregions have volumes of 133.6 and 220.5 cMpc$^3$ respectively.
+The \texttt{Renaissance} simulations \citep{Xu_2013, Xu_2014, Chen_2014, OShea_2015, Smith_2018,Wise_2019} were run using the massively parallel adaptive mesh refinement \texttt{Enzo} code \citep{Enzo_2014, Enzo_2019}.
+We briefly describe the \texttt{Renaissance} suite here, but refer the interested reader to the previous papers for a more complete discussion.
+The \texttt{Renaissance} simulation suite is composed of three zoom-in regions extracted from a parent volume of (40 cMpc)$^{3}$.
+The three separate zoom-in regions were named the \textit{Rarepeak} (RP) region, the \textit{Normal} region and the \textit{Void} region.
+Each volume was smoothed on a scale of 5 cMpc, with the RP region corresponding to a mean overdensity of $\langle \delta \rangle \equiv \frac{\langle \rho \rangle}{\Omega_{\text{m}} \rho_c} -1 \sim 0.68$ and the \textit{Normal} region corresponding to $\langle \delta \rangle \equiv \frac{\langle \rho \rangle}{\Omega_{\text{m}} \rho_c} -1 \sim 0.09$.
+The RP and \textit{Normal} subregions have volumes of 133.6 and 220.5 cMpc$^3$ respectively.
 They were resimulated with an effective initial resolution of 4096$^3$ grid cells and particles within the central, most refined regions, and have a particle mass resolution of $2.9 \times 10^4$ \msolarc.
-In addition to the initial nesting procedure, which allows the RP and \normal regions to be selected, up to 8 further levels of refinement are allowed, giving a total maximum spatial resolution of $\approx$ 19 cpc.
-For this study we focus on the \normal region only since it is a representative volume of mean cosmic density.
-This is potentially quite conservative since it is less likely to find high values of $P_{\text{LW}}(z, J_{\text{crit}})$ within \normal regions.
-We make this choice since the alternatives (RP and \void) would be difficult to relate to observations.
+In addition to the initial nesting procedure, which allows the RP and \textit{Normal} regions to be selected, up to 8 further levels of refinement are allowed, giving a total maximum spatial resolution of $\approx$ 19 cpc.
+For this study we focus on the \textit{Normal} region only since it is a representative volume of mean cosmic density.
+This is potentially quite conservative since it is less likely to find high values of $P_{\text{LW}}(z, J_{\text{crit}})$ within \textit{Normal} regions.
+We make this choice since the alternatives (RP and \textit{Void}) would be difficult to relate to observations.